Canada Health Act: Accessibility

-Finally, section 12(a) stipulates that the insurance plan must provide for "reasonable access" to insured health services by insured persons, "on uniform terms and conditions, unprecluded, unimpeded, either directly or indirectly, by charges (user charges or extra-billing) or other means (age, health status or financial circumstances);".
+Finally, section 12(a) stipulates that the insurance plan must provide for "reasonable access" to insured health services by insured persons, "on uniform terms and conditions, unprecluded, unimpeded, either directly or indirectly, by charges (user charges or extra-billing) or other means (age, health status or financial circumstances)."

 This section also provides for "reasonable compensation for...services rendered by medical practitioners or dentists" and payments to hospitals that cover the cost of the health services provided.
 Neither reasonable access nor reasonable compensation are defined by the Canada Health Act, although there is a presupposition that certain processes (e.g., negotiations between the provincial governments and organizations representing the providers) satisfy the condition.
 The Canada Health Act allows for dollar-for-dollar withholding of contributions from any provinces allowing user charges or extra-billing to insured persons for insured health services.
 As noted below, this provision was effective in 'solving' the extra-billing issue.

-Additional conditions
+Conditions

-Section 13 lists two additional conditions which must be met by the province in order to receive its full share of the federal transfers.
+Section 13 lists two conditions that must be met by the province/territory in order to receive its full share of the federal transfers.

 The first condition is that the federal minister of health is entitled to specific information relating to a province's insured and extended health care services.
 This information is used in drafting annual reports, presented to parliament, on how the province administered its health care services over the previous year.

 The second condition is that the province must "give recognition" to the federal government "in any public documents, or in any advertising or promotional material, relating to insured health services and extended health care services in the province".